Resource allocation with costly participation

-\begin{subsection}{Contribution of the paper} We focus on risk-loving players with Constant Absolute Risk Loving (CARL) utilities that also include risk neutral players (see Section \ref{utility}).
-We present a stylized model of a pay-to-bid auction: that (I) the bid fee is small with respect to the value of the object and (II) re-entry in the auction may be allowed (\ie, all the original players can participate in any round of the game) or forbidden (\ie, in each round of the game only players who have participated in the previous round can participate).\\
+\begin{subsection}{Contribution of the paper} This work, in continuation of \cite{kakhbod}, focuses on risk-loving players with Constant Absolute Risk Loving (CARL) utilities.
+We present a stylized model of a pay-to-bid auction with the following properties: (i) Biding fee is small with respect to the value of the object. (ii) Re-entry in the auction may be allowed (i.e., all the original players can participate in any round of the game) or forbidden (ie, in each round of the game only players who have participated in the previous round can participate).

-We establish that for the proposed model/game, with or without re-entry permission, there exists a unique symmetric subgame perfect equilibrium which is \emph{stationary} when re-entry is permitted and is \emph{Markov perfect}\footnote{A Markov perfect equilibrium is a profile of Markov strategies that yields a Nash equilibrium in every proper subgame.
-A Markov strategy is one that does not depend at all on variables that are functions of the history of the game except those that affect payoffs.} when re-entry is forbidden. \\
+We first establish that, with or without re-entry permission, there exists a unique symmetric subgame perfect equilibrium, which is \emph{stationary} when re-entry is permitted, and it is \emph{Markov perfect}\footnote{A Markov perfect equilibrium is a profile of Markov strategies that yields a Nash equilibrium in every proper subgame.
+A Markov strategy is one that does not depend at all on variables that are functions of the history of the game except those that affect payoffs.} when re-entry is forbidden.

-The expected revenue of the seller is also computed.
-In particular, when re-entry is permitted, a closed form expression of the revenue is derived.
-The closed form specification of the revenue reveals that the \emph{seller's revenue is strictly increasing with respect to the value of the object, and is strictly decreasing in the bid fee, the sale price and, the risk-loving coefficient}.
+As shown in \cite{kakhbod}, when re-entry is permitted, a closed form expression of the seller's revenue is computable that becomes {independent} of the number of players.
+The closed form expression reveals that the seller's revenue is increasing in the value of the object, decreasing in the biding fee, decreasing the sale price, and decreasing in the risk-loving coefficient.
 These results are compatible with the relatively high valued objects sold in the online pay-to-bid auctions with a low bid fee and a low sale price.
-Moreover, the seller's revenue is exactly equal to the value of the object when players are risk neutral and, strictly greater than the value of the object when players are risk-loving.
-We also show that the seller's revenue is \emph{independent} of the number of players. \\
+Moreover, the seller's revenue is exactly equal to the value of the object, when players are risk neutral, and is strictly greater than the value of the object, when players are risk-loving.
+Furthermore, for sufficiently small biding fee, it is strictly \emph{greater} than a seller's revenue from a standard lottery, for any number of players.